nateyolles/slack-pokerbot/README.md

 ## Play Poker Planning
 1. Type "/pokerbot deal" in a channel
 2. Everyone votes by typing "/pokerbot vote <your vote>"
+3. Type "/pokerbot tally" in the channel to show the names of those who have voted
-3. Type "/pokerbot reveal" in the channel to reveal the results
+4. Type "/pokerbot reveal" in the channel to reveal the voting results